GabrielJean/Vmware-Automation/README.md

 It's really important to secure that file and to not send it to a remote repository. (**Terraform/provider.tf** is in the .gitignore)

 ### Ansible
-Ansible will try to gather it's inventory from vSphere itself, we need to configure that with the proper credentials too.
+Ansible will try to gather its inventory from vSphere itself, we need to configure that with the proper credentials too.

 * Go into the Terraform folder